Imran10896/Portfolio_optimization/README.md

 ### Python Scripts

-1. `coreness_Rossa.py`: It computes coreness of a node in a network using Rossa model[3].
+1. `coreness_Rossa.py`: It computes coreness of nodes in a network using Rossa et al model[3].
-2. `coreness_Rombach.py`: It computes coreness of a node in a network using Rombach model[2].
+2. `coreness_Rombach.py`: It computes coreness of a nodes in a network using Rombach et al model[2].
 3. `cp_centralization.py`: It computes centralization of a network using the core-periphery model[3].